Charlie Taumoepeau

-Charlie Taumoepeau (born March 25, 1998) is an American football fullback.
+Charlie Taumoepeau (born March 25, 1998) is an American former football fullback.
 He played college football at Portland State.

-High school career
+Early life

 Taumoepeau played high school football at Federal Way High School.
 He was not heavily recruited and unranked by 247sports.com coming out of high school.
 He committed to Portland State to play football.

 College career

 Taumoepeau was named to the 2019 Big Sky Football All Conference Team following his senior season.
 Taumoepeau was also a participant in the 2020 Senior Bowl.